Who Are We, and What Do We Offer a Member?

 Members of RCCA have Rovers that span most, if not all, the Rover models sold in the Australian market over the years.
 Rover P3s and P4s were of course the most popular models in the early years, soon to be joined by P5s and P6s, then the SD1 and SEII series 3500 V8s, Quintets, 416s, and then the 800 series, right through to the last models sold in Australia prior to the collapse of MG Rover, Rover 75 and MGZT series.

-There are a smattering of pre WW2 vehicles with the oldest Club car being a 1905 6HP model.
+There are pre WW2 vehicles with the oldest Club car being a 1905 6HP model.
 The most popular model with our Members is the P6, in all its guises, SC, TC, P6B and P6BS.
 However, the number of Members with the Rover 75 (R40) and the derivative MGZT is steadily increasing.

 By having a numerically strong Club, we are assured of a ready supply of spares, especially for the older models, now and into the future.
 Technical Officers specialising in particular Rover models are on hand to give advice on your car problems.